I Said to Myself 'My Attention Span Is Shot'. Here’s How I Got It Back

 I won’t lie—I approached this with the overconfidence of a person who once decided to take up jogging and was shocked to discover it involved actual running.

 The plan was simple: No social media for 30 days.
 No mindless scrolling.
-No checking my phone every five minutes just to see if anyone liked my latest post.
+No checking my cell phone every five minutes just to see if anyone liked my latest post.
 I even deleted apps from my phone, like I was banishing demons.
 I told myself I’d read more, think deeper, maybe even rediscover the simple pleasures of staring out a window.

 For the first few days, I was a mess.